wxcuop/algorithmic-trading/README.md

    Strategies and associated dependencies are packaged in a Docker container.

 6. **Backtesting**
-Backtesting then can be run locally (on the Jupyter notebook server) or on a ECS Cluster via Fargate.
-AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
-When executing worlkoad on the ECS, users can specify the size of the cluster and the specs of the servers (for example, types of GPU to use, whether to use preemptible instanbces and so on)
+Backtesting can be run locally (on the SageMaker notebook server) or on an ECS Cluster via AWS Fargate.
+Fargate allows for running containers without managing servers or EC2 instances.
+When executing on ECS, users can specify cluster size and hardware specifications (e.g., GPU types, use of preemptible instances, etc.).
 7. **Logging:**
    Execution logs are sent to AWS CloudWatch.